When Should Website Cache be Purged?

 • Dynamic Requests will increase as elements of your website need to be fetched from the origin server instead.

-• Cache needs to be rebuilt and redistributed with the use of CDN services.
+• The cache needs to be rebuilt and redistributed with the use of CDN services.

-Also check out how to ensure that static resources in WordPress are updated correctly when using our built in static cache.
+If you’d like to learn more about caching, make sure to check out our guide on how to ensure that static resources in WordPress are updated correctly when using our built in static cache.